Angelika Machnik-Jones - cello, chamber music,

 Ruirui Ouyang Johnson

-Ruirui Ouyang is a native of Tianjin, China.
+Ruirui Ouyang Johnson is a native of Tianjin, China.
 She received her undergraduate degree in piano performance at the Tianjin Conservatory of Music in 2002 under the supervision of Alexey Sokolov and Svetlana Sokolova.
 For several years thereafter, she taught piano at the Tianjin Conservatory.
 In 2008, she first came to Oklahoma City for advanced music studies, where she received her MM with honors in Piano Performance at Oklahoma City University in 2011 under the supervision of Dr. Sergio Monteiro.
 After serving as a piano teacher in and around Macau, China for three years, Ruirui returned to the United States for her doctoral studies.
-After completing one year towards her degree with Dr. Kevin Chance at the University of Alabama, she transferred to the University of Oklahoma in the fall of 2015, where she is continuing her work towards a D.M.A. in Piano Performance with Dr. Jeongwon Ham and Dr. Edward Gates.
+After a year of study with Dr. Kevin Chance at the University of Alabama, she transferred to the University of Oklahoma in the fall of 2015, where she is completing her work towards a D.M.A. in Piano Performance with Dr. Jeongwon Ham and Dr. Edward Gates.

-Since returning to the United States in 2014, Ruirui has won four piano competitions: the University of Oklahoma Concerto Competition in December 2015, which led to her performance of Rachmaninoff’s Second Piano Concerto, Movement I with the OU Symphony Orchestra on March 31, 2016; the Alabama Music Teachers’ Association Concerto Competition and the University of Alabama Concerto Competition, which led to her performance of Tchaikovsky’s First Piano Concerto with the University of Alabama Symphony Orchestra in 2014; and the Piano Solo Competition of the Alabama Music Teachers’ Association in April 2015, which led to piano solo recital sponsored by the AMTA.
-In 2017, she was selected to be a member of the Brightmusic Chamber Ensemble, Oklahoma City’s residential chamber music group, and performed in two concerts presented by Brightmusic.
-This past July, she was the senior participant in Klavierfestival Lindlar 2017, an annual international piano festival held in Lindlar, Germany, where she gave recitals in Lindlar and Gummersbach, including the capstone appearance at the final concert of the Festival.
+Since returning to the United States in 2014, Ruirui has won six piano competitions: (a) the Donna Turner Smith Memorial Piano Competition at OU in March 2018; (b) the Piano Four Hands Artist Division of the 4th United States Virtuoso Artists International Piano Competition in February 2018; (c) the University of Oklahoma Concerto Competition in December 2015, which led to her performance of Rachmaninoff’s Second Piano Concerto, Movement I with the OU Symphony Orchestra on March 31, 2016; (d) the Alabama Music Teachers’ Association Concerto Competition and (e) the University of Alabama Concerto Competition, which competition victories jointly led to her performance of Tchaikovsky’s First Piano Concerto with the University of Alabama Symphony Orchestra in 2014; and (f) the Piano Solo Competition of the Alabama Music Teachers’ Association in April 2015, which led to a piano solo recital sponsored by the AMTA.
+In 2017, she was selected to be a member of the Brightmusic Chamber Ensemble, Oklahoma City’s residential chamber music group, with which she has already performed both regular season and festival concerts.
+In July 2017 she was the senior participant in Klavierfestival Lindlar 2017, an annual international piano festival held in Lindlar, Germany, where she gave recitals in Lindlar and Gummersbach, near Cologne, including the capstone appearance at the final concert of the Festival.

 Ruirui served as the pianist and assistant conductor of the University of Alabama Opera Theatre, as well as a vocal coach.
-Her piano teaching in Macau, Tianjin and Zhuhai, China led to several teaching awards, including the Liszt Memorial Prize for Excellence in Teaching at the Hong Kong International Piano Open Competition.
-She has served as a vocal and instrumental accompanist in the United States and China, as well as a piano competition judge in China and a church pianist and organist in Stroud, Oklahoma.
+Her piano teaching in Macau, Tianjin and, Zhuhai, China led to several teaching awards, including the Liszt Memorial Prize for Excellence in Teaching at the Hong Kong International Piano Open Competition.
+She has served as a vocal and instrumental accompanist in the United States and China; a piano competition judge in China and the United States; and a church pianist and organist at the First Christian Church in Stroud, Oklahoma.

 Dr. gloria tham-haines